(Updated October 1, 2021 for changes to the Tiemme web site.)

 All Tiemme regional buses come and go from Siena’s bus terminal at Piazza Gramsci (also called Via Tozzi on some schedules).
 Much of Gramsci is actually the bus terminal itself, with three platforms, called “Areas”).
 Keep in mind that both local and regional buses visit regularly, so it is easy to get confused about where to find the bus you want (I regularly see very confused people darting between parked buses to ask drivers).
 A general rule is that most (I won’t say all) regional buses departing Siena for elsewhere will board on Area 3, a narrow pedestrian island furthest from the main piazza (pedestrian area).
 Platforms 1-2 are used primarily by local intercity buses.

 There is a digital Timetable sign board at the south end of the island that displays incoming buses and arrival times.
 (TIP: It may be amusingly hidden behind an ever-growing tree that blocks good viewing.
-You need to walk right up to it, until someone decides to cut the tree down.)
+You need to walk right up to it, until someone decides to cut the tree down, which does provide much-needed shade and comfort.)
 Buses will parallel park on the far side of the narrow island anywhere there is space along its length.
 About 5-10 minutes before scheduled departure, look at the front of the buses for the destination and number board above the windshield (e.g. San Gimignano 130, see below).
 All buses have route numbers that correspond to those listed on the Tiemme web site.
 Keep in mind that bus drivers often take a break or change drivers after the buses arrive from elsewhere, so you may not be able to board or see its digital sign on front until only a few minutes before.
 Just hang around the area (or suspected bus) until you see some activity.

 PURCHASING BUS TICKETS and BOARDING